 Here’s probably the BEST reason to have laser vision correction today…LASIK eye surgery will not only eliminate the risks associated with wearing contact lenses, it will also give you back the confidence you need to assist others and act quickly, like when you’re late for work or in the case of an emergency.
 No more searching for your glasses or contacts when you need to get somewhere or to someone quickly.

-At Acuity Laser Eye & Vision Center, we’ve performed LASIK and other vision correction procedures on thousands of athletes, both serious and recreational, to whom an uninterrupted active lifestyle is extremely important.
+At Acuity Laser Eye & Vision Center, we’ve performed LASIK and other laser vision correction procedures on thousands of athletes, both serious and recreational, to whom an uninterrupted active lifestyle is extremely important.
 We start by talking to our patients to understand the visual needs of their individual athletic activity, creating the right LASIK or other vision correction surgery plan to best fits their lifestyle and schedule.
 Why not call today to schedule your free, no obligation consultation and find out about this life changing procedure?